promethivm-labs/Summa-Generativarum/Topics/SGA (SuperGenerativeAutomaton).md

 | Turing Machine | $Q \times \Sigma \rightarrow Q \times \Sigma \times \{L,R\}$ | Computable |
 | **SGA** | $\Gamma \times A \times R \times \Psi \rightarrow \Gamma' \times A' \times R' \times \Psi'$ | Ontologically Generative |

+Formal translations:
+- DFA/NFA: The transition function maps a current state and an input symbol to a next state.
+- Turing Machine: The transition function maps a current state and input symbol to a new state, a symbol to write, and a head movement (left or right).
+- SGA: The SGA transition maps current structural components (structural state Γ, axioms A, protocols R, semiotic state Ψ) to updated components (Γ', A', R', Ψ') — i.e., the machine maps its own structural descriptors to new structural descriptors, enabling ontological change.

 The SGA doesn't merely recognize languages or compute functions — it **generates new ontological categories and logical frameworks** in response to impossibilities encountered.

 ### Governance as Internal Architecture